issamfekih-if/MAGHREBIA/README.md

 ![alt text](7.png)

+7. Change password after verification : <br>

+![alt text](8.png)

 ### Investment Module

-7. Display of users projects that successfully secured investment : <br>
+8. Display of users projects that successfully secured investment : <br>

-![alt text](8.png)

-8. User can submit project ideas to get investment  : <br>

 ![alt text](9.png)

+9. User can submit project ideas to get investment : <br>

 ![alt text](10.png)

+10. Users can see their submitted project applications on their profile : <br>

 ![alt text](11.png)

+11. Users can see their submitted project applications on their profile : <br>

 ![alt text](12.png)

+12. Admin SignIn : <br>

 ![alt text](13.png)

+### MACHINE LEARNING
+13. Admin SignIn : <br>

 ![alt text](14.png)

+14. Admin can see the list of projects submitted by users, sorted by factors to optimize the selection of long term beneficial project : <br>

 ![alt text](15.png)

+15. The project is beneficial, investment is possible : <br>

 ![alt text](16.png)

+16. The project is not beneficial, we cannot invest : <br>

 ![alt text](17.png)

+17. List of beneficial projects : <br>

 ![alt text](18.png)

+18. List of projects that are not beneficial : <br>

 ![alt text](19.png)

+19. Validation investment in a project : <br>

 ![alt text](20.png)

+20. The user receives a notification that their project was accepted or rejected <br>

 ![alt text](21.png)